What is abuse?

 If you have been abused you may:

-- Have poor sexual relationships in the future
+- have difficulties with trust when entering sexual relationships in the future

-Having one or more of these issues isn’t necessarily the result of abuse.
-They can be caused by a number of things.
-But if you know you have suffered abuse you should talk to your GP who can spot if you are at risk of developing any of these problems and will be able to help you.
+Having one or more of these issues isn’t necessarily the result of abuse; they can be caused by a number of things.
+But if you know you have suffered abuse, you should talk to your GP.
+They can spot if you are at risk of developing any of these problems and will be able to help you.

 Where you can find help

-If you feel you can’t talk to people you already know, call ChildLine on 0800 1111 which is run by professionals who will know how to help you.
+If you feel you can’t talk to people you already know, call ChildLine on 0800 1111 - it is run by professionals who will know how to help you.

 If you are in immediate danger call 999.